 Abu Dhabi is one of the wealthiest cities in the world, yet it still retains its charm, making the glitz of Dubai look positively brash in comparison.

 The smallest of the seven emirates, Ajman, is often overlooked.
-However, despite its diminutive size, the country is prospering; visitors will be rewarded with kilometre upon kilometre of immaculate, deserted white-sand beaches, a far cray (and welcome break) from the hustle and bustle of nearby Dubai.
-Ajman gives you a glimpse into life in all seven emirates in the old days, before oil was discovered, transforming the fortunes of the emirates and possesses an optimistic dignity that makes it impossible to resist.
+However, despite its diminutive size, the country is prospering; visitors will be rewarded with kilometer upon kilometer of immaculate, deserted white-sand beaches, a far cray (and welcome break) from the hustle and bustle of nearby Dubai.
+Ajman gives you a glimpse into life in all seven emirates in the old days, before oil was discovered, transforming the fortunes of the Emirates and possesses an optimistic dignity that makes it impossible to resist.

 Click here for cheap flights to Dubai.

-The commercial centre of the UAE, Fujairah is lined with evidence of the prospering oil industry.
-Sleek office blocks line the streets and huge fields splay out either side of the waterfront, laden with countless oil storage barrels.
+The commercial center of the UAE, Fujairah is lined with evidence of the prospering oil industry.
+Sleek office blocks line the streets and huge fields play out either side of the waterfront, laden with countless oil storage barrels.
 On your trip to UAE, it is worth stopping at Fujairah City, to get an idea of the sheer scale of the oil industry, and to take advantage of the city’s developments, including Fujairah City Centre Mall and the Sheikh Zayed Mosque.
-If you venture out of the city, you will find some of the best snorkelling, diving and swimming, in the crystalline waters of the Gulf of Oman.
+If you venture out of the city, you will find some of the best snorkeling, diving, and swimming, in the crystalline waters of the Gulf of Oman.

 If you are looking for varied scenery featuring hot springs, white sand, mountain ranges and mirage-perfect oases, Ras al-Khaimah (RAK) is the emirate for you!